Code Of Conduct

-The purpose of this Code of Conduct is to enhance the value of membership to the Corruption Prevention Network Queensland (CPNQ) by outlining the foundational principles and obligations expected of all members in their dealings, interactions and activities, as representatives and participants of the CPNQ.
+This Code of Conduct (the code) assists members, prospective members and interested parties by outlining the ethical principles and obligations expected of CPNQ members and guides members in their dealings, interactions and activities, as representatives and participants of the CPNQ.

 The CPNQ is non-profit independent organisation whose membership is open to individuals and organisations from both the private and public sector.
 This Code of Conduct applies to all members of the CPNQ.
 Copies of this Code will be made available to any person upon request, and can be downloaded from this page of the CPNQ website.

 Public sector employees who are members of the CPNQ must recognise that their employing entities’ code of conduct has primary authority on their behaviour, even though they are asked to engage and respect this CPNQ Code of Conduct.
 If the requirements of this Code conflict with any other professional obligations applying to a member, the member shall observe their professional obligation and disclose the conflict with the CPNQ Management Committee.